 However, when a young woman named Chelsea (Samantha Boscarino) moves into the apartment across the hall.
 Aidan finally feels he may have found ‘the one’; his heart pounding with excitement as he invites her over for a night of puzzles and pizza.
 But does Chelsea feel the same?
 And can Aidan finally step out of the bubble of insecurity that holds him hostage?

-At twenty-four minutes in length, Cartwright creates a gripping film that drops the audience straight into Aidan’s closed world.
-While slowly unwrapping a Hitchcock inspired story of love, deceit and opportunity; a short but intense rollercoaster ride of emotion, dread, hope and eventual loss.
+Cartwright creates a gripping film at twenty-four minutes in length that drops the audience straight into Aidan’s closed world.
+While slowly unwrapping a Hitchcock inspired story of love, deceit and opportunity, a short but intense rollercoaster ride of emotion, dread, hope and eventual loss.
 The final act subverting audience expectations while paying homage to the killer twists found in thrillers ranging from Simon Killer to Vertigo.

 Central to the film’s success is the anxiety fuelled role of Aidan played by Baker Chase Powell, and we recently caught up with him on bringing Aidan to the screen and the social issues surrounding the character.

 Hi Baker and thank you for taking the time to talk to us about the exceptional short film ‘We Die Alone.’
 Can we start by asking how you got involved in the project?
 And what drew you to the character of Aidan?

 The director, Marc, and I have worked together on several projects and actually have our own production company together, Glass Cabin Films, so I was pretty much involved with this project from its inception.
 The character of Aiden was someone I was immediately interested in, as I’m always drawn to multi-layered characters that are presented with some sort of struggle that they must get through.
 I love playing characters that can be perceived as innocent or unassuming to the public but could also be harbouring a dark, mysterious side underneath.